ToraenN/buildpacks/docs/README.md

 m : to manually enter categories to compile.

 o : allows the user to add, remove, and reorganize the sorting.
-Builds can be sorted by Flux, Profession, Gametype and Rating in any order.
+Builds can be sorted by Flux, Primary, Secondary, Gametype and Rating in any order.
 By default, builds are sorted by Gametype only (the rating is placed in the filename).

 s : blocks most of the progress messages from standard output.
 Errors are still displayed.